vkraven/unpwn-pwqgen.rb/proof/2-output.md

 8. (Assertion) Samplesize is large enough and the outcome of parser.py definitive enough.

-**Therefore**, Unpwn is reasonably accurate in emulating pwqgen.rb, and can be reasonably relied upon to eliminate randomly-generated pwned passwords from actual uses of pwqgen.rb.
+**Therefore**, Unpwn is reasonably accurate in emulating pwqgen.rb, and can be reasonably relied upon to eliminate randomly-generated, but already pwned passwords during actual uses of pwqgen.rb.

 ## Comments